yashitksingh/play-angular-social-auth/README.md

 ## Intro

-This is just a very basic sample application so I could play around and deal with a single-page's app security.
-An oauth provider(facebook and google) are used to authorize a user.
-Angular frontend uses the generated token for signing the requests.
-I'm just beginning to learn Scala, Play and Angular and so far it's been quite fun!
+I've just begun to learn Scala, Play and AngularJs.
+This is just a very basic sample application so I could play around and deal with a single-page's app security. and experiment with the technologies.
+Oauth provider(facebook and google) are used to authorize the client.
+Angular frontend then uses the generated token for signing the request.

 The template used here was the template generously provided by Marius Soutier [play-angular-require-seed](https://github.com/mariussoutier/play-angular-require-seed).
 It also used his great blog post [Securing AngularJS Applications with Play](http://www.mariussoutier.com/blog/2013/07/14/272/)